Cortisol stops inflammation, but suppresses the immune system.

-- Emotional, physiological and physical stressors cause a release of Corticotrophin Releasing Hormone (CRH) in the Hypothalamus.
+- Emotional, physiological and physical stress – any kind of stress – causes a release of Corticotrophin-Releasing Hormone (CRH) by the Hypothalamus.

-- CRH travels in the portal passages of the Hypothalamus (tiny tubes carrying hormones from the hypothalamus to the pituitary, to tell the pituitary what to do), to the anterior pituitary (the “Adenohypophysis”).
+- CRH travels in the portal passages (tiny tubes carrying hormones from the Hypothalamus), to the anterior Pituitary gland (the “Adenohypophysis”).

-In the Adenohypophysis CRH stimulates the making of ACTH (Adreno-CorticoTrophic Hormone).
+There, CRH stimulates production of ACTH (Adreno-CorticoTrophic Hormone).

 - ACTH travels in the blood to the adrenal cortex, to stimulate production of cortisol.